SciML/SciMLOperators.jl/README.md

 ## Installation

-`SciMLOperators.jl` is a registerd package and can be installed via
+`SciMLOperators.jl` is a registered package and can be installed via

 ```
 julia> import Pkg